-Continue to visit Wat Visoun, where you will see the famous Watermelon Stupa, shaped like the fruit it takes its name from.
+Continue to visit Wat Visoun, and see the famous Watermelon Stupa, shaped like the fruit it takes its name from.
 This temple was destroyed in 1887 by the invading Black Flags from China, and was restored in 1930 by Buddhist monks and local people.
-We will also visit Wat Aham where you will see the altar of the 2 geniuses of Luang Prabang.
+Then, visit Wat Aham and observe the altar of the 2 geniuses of Luang Prabang.

 This afternoon we continue to visit the weaving village of Ban Phanom.
 This village, populated by Thai Lue (a tribe with its origins in Southern China), is well known for cotton and silk hand-weaving.
 Here we have the opportunity to check out how to make the traditional Lao Cotton on a weaving loom, before return to Luang Prabang.

-Finish your tour by climbing the 328 steps to the top of Mount Phousi to enjoy a panoramic view of the city and the surrounding countryside.
-Stop at the evening hill tribe market before returning to your hotel.
+Finish the tour by climbing the 328 steps to the top of Mount Phousi to enjoy a panoramic view of the city and the surrounding countryside.
+Stop at the evening hill tribe market before returning to the hotel.

-After breakfast, your guide and private car will meet you at your hotel and transfer you to the airport for your departure flight.
+After breakfast, be met by the guide and private car at the hotel for a transfer to the airport for onward departure flight.

 Depart Luang Prabang at 10:55 on QV513 (Lao Airlines), landing in Pakse at 12:35.

-You will be met on arrival in Pakse and transfer directly in to the Bolaven Plateau.
+Be met on arrival in Pakse and transfer directly in to the Bolaven Plateau.
 This mountainous region is home to dozens of hilltribes, waterfalls and coffee and tea plantations.
-Your first stop will be around 2pm for lunch in a local restaurant close to Tad Fane (not included).
-If you are too hungry then please tell your guide and you can have lunch in Pakse instead!
+The first stop will be around 14:00 for lunch in a local restaurant close to Tad Fane (not included).
+The lunch stop is flexible and can be moved forward to be in Pakse if needed.

 Tad Fane is a set of twin 120-metre high waterfalls formed by the merging waters of the Champy and Pak Koot rivers.
 These impressive falls are situated on the edge of Dong Hua Sao National Protected Area, 38km from Pakse.
 Note: water level may vary according to the previous rainy season.

 Stop to visit a nearby tea and/or a coffee plantation.
 Laos is known for its famous coffee, the majority of which is grown here on the Bolaven Plateau.
-A visit to one of the plantations will introduce you to the process of planting, harvesting and roasting these delicious beans.
+Visit one of the plantations learn about the process of planting, harvesting and roasting these delicious beans.

-You will also witness simple villages on the drive back to Pakse and might like to stop to meet the locals.
-From Pakse you will drive another hour south to Champasak and check in to your hotel in the late afternoon.
+Then, witness simple villages on the drive back to Pakse and might like to stop to meet the locals.
+From Pakse drive another hour south to Champasak and check in to the hotel in the late afternoon.

 Overnight on Dong Daeng Island.